vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

   `buffer_max_failover_duration`.
   * `-buffer_min_time_between_failover`: Default `1m`.
 If consecutive
   fail overs for a shard happens within less than this duration, do **not** buffer again.
-This avoids "endless" buffering if there are consecutive fail overs, and makes sure that the application will eventually receive errors that will allow it (or the application client) to take appropriate action within a bounded amount of time.
+The purpose of this setting is to avoid consecutive fail over events where vtgate may be buffering, but never purging the buffer.

 ## Types of queries that can be buffered